top of page

 5. The benefits of diaphragmatic breathing for overall vocal health

 Furthermore, diaphragmatic breathing can enhance vocal stamina by increasing lung capacity and efficiency.
-With improved breath control, singers can sustain notes for longer durations without sacrificing tone quality and avoid the risk of vocal strain or injury.
+With improved breath control, singers can sustain notes longer without sacrificing tone quality and avoid the risk of vocal strain or injury.

 6. Practicing diaphragmatic breathing exercises

 Next, exhale slowly and fully, allowing your abdomen to deflate.
-Repeat this process, gradually increasing the length of your inhalation and exhalation.
+Repeat this process, gradually increasing the length of inhalation and exhalation.
 You can also incorporate counting to regulate your breath and maintain consistency.

 7. Utilizing diaphragmatic breathing in performance